Woven Furniture Restorations

 A minimalist home showcases pieces like an art gallery and isn't cluttered.

 French country balances old with new.
-Some pieces in the room are new; others might be vintage finds or an heirloom that’s been passed down.
+Some pieces in the room are new, while others might be vintage finds or passed-down heirlooms.

-Hollywood interior design is a combination of mid-century modern and art deco.
-Lines are clean decorative details, balancing beauty and function.
+Hollywood interior design combines mid-century modern and Art Deco.
+Lines are clean decorative details that balance beauty and function.

-Rustic interiors let natural beauty shine with wood, stone, and other organic elements.
-Rustic allows the character of each piece to stand out.
+Rustic interiors use wood, stone, and other organic elements to let natural beauty shine, allowing each piece's character to stand out.

 Coastal or cottage styles create a soothing place incorporating clean and simple with pops of natural tones and colours.